skippyr/becho/README.md

 by using the flag `-f` or `--foreground-color` and `-g` or `--background-color`
 respectively:

-Those flags accept the name of a color from the 4-bits pallete or a value from the 8-bits pallete, which is a value from 0 to 255.
+Those flags accept the name of a color from the 4-bits palette or a value from the 8-bits palette, which is a value from 0 to 255.

 For example: